Linearizability of flows by embeddings: Results and examples

+\begin{Co} Let $\st$ be a locally compact topological space homeomorphic to a subspace of a manifold.
+Let $\Phi$ be a $C^0$ flow on $\st$ with a globally asymptotically stable periodic orbit with image $\att$.
+Then $(\st,\Phi)$ is linearizable by a $C^0$ embedding if and only if $\att$ has $C^0$ asymptotic phase. \end{Co}

-\begin{Rem} Global asymptotic stability of $\att$ implies that $\st$ is separable \cite[Thm~2.11]{bhatia1967stability}.
-A topological space $\st$ is separable, finite-dimensional, locally compact, and metrizable if and only if $\st$ is homeomorphic to a \emph{locally closed} subset of some manifold $M$ \cite[Thm~50.1, p.~316]{munkres2000topology}, \cite[Cor.~3.3.10]{engelking1989general}, where a \concept{locally closed} subset of $M$ is the intersection of an open subset and a closed subset of $M$.
-For example, any open or closed subset of $M$ is locally closed in $M$ (since $M$ is both open and closed in itself).
-Thus, in particular, Theorem~\ref{th:cont} applies to the restriction $\Phi$ of a flow on a manifold $M$ to the basin of attraction $\st\subset M$ of an asymptotically stable compact set $\att\subset M$, because such a basin $\st$ is always open in $M$. \end{Rem} The following definition (in which $T^n$ is viewed as $(\R/\Z)^n$ and $\T F$ is the tangent map of $F$) and proposition add intuitive content to Theorem~\ref{th:cont-compact}.
-See Figure~\ref{fig:pinched-torus-families}.
+\begin{Rem} Similarly to Remark~\ref{rem:top-assump-comment-compact}, the assumption that $\st$ is locally compact and homeomorphic to a subspace of a manifold has nothing to do with $\Phi$.
+It is equivalent to the assumption that $\st$ is homeomorphic to a \concept{locally closed} subspace $S$ of some manifold $M$, meaning that $S$ is the intersection of an open subset and a closed subset of $M$ (and is equipped with the subspace topology).
+For example, any open or closed subset of $M$ is itself locally closed in $M$ since it is the intersection of $M$ with itself, and $M$ is both a closed and an open subset of itself.
+Thus, in particular, Theorem~\ref{th:cont} applies to the restriction $\Phi$ of a flow on a manifold $M$ to the basin of attraction $\st\subset M$ of an asymptotically stable compact invariant set $\att\subset M$, because such a basin $\st$ is always open in $M$.
+Finally, the same assumption can also be reformulated intrinsically: a locally compact topological space $\st$ is homeomorphic to a subspace of a manifold if and only if $\st$ is metrizable, separable, and has finite Lebesgue covering dimension (\cite[Thm~50.1, p.~316]{munkres2000topology}, \cite[Cor.~3.3.10]{engelking1989general}). \end{Rem}